TimTinkers/Palm/README.md

 This model is very similar to how large cryptocurrency exchanges operate: when users hold cryptocoins on an exchange, they typically don't own them on-chain.
 Instead, the off-chain cryptocoin accounting is centralized entirely on the exchange's servers.
 This model suffers from centralization in that users don't actually fully own their coins until withdrawing from the exchange to another wallet.
 However, the model benefits from being able to update its off-chain reckoning of state quicker and cheaper than interacting with the blockchain would allow.

-While the player has an object opted into modification, they are consciously trusting the game authority to manage state updates to that object appropriately.
+When the player opts an object into modification, as they are shown doing above, they are consciously trusting the game authority to manage state updates to that object appropriately.
 A malicious or faulty game authority could manipulate the metadata of the object such that it destroys whatever value the object might have held.
 A malicious cryptocurrency exchange could steal coins in much the same fashion.
 When the player opts an object out of modification, they lock its state such that not even the game authority can manipulate it.

 |![An example game.](Media/gameplay.gif)|
 |:-:|